ayushsawnani/ayushsawnani/README.md

 ## Ayush Sawnani

 Welcome to my GitHub!
-I'm Ayush, a motivated Computer Science student at Rutgers University.
+I'm Ayush, a Computer Science student at Rutgers University.

 ### About Me
 - Pursuing a Bachelor's degree in Computer Science with a focus on software development and algorithms.
 Minoring in Music Technology and Mathematics.